mserier/mserier.github.io/_posts/2020-6-13-Voxel-System.md

 }
 {% endhighlight %}

 And for step 4 we convert the vertex index into the corresponding position (relative to the voxel itself).
 This position could be interpolated and this can look better depending on the aesthetics you are going for but in my opinion it looks messy if the scale is large.
-I also intent to directly modify the voxels on an individual level, if you interpolate this means that the voxels will grow smoothly but to stop at the right time can get tedious in my experience.
+I also intent to directly modify the voxels on an individual level, if you interpolate this means that the voxels will grow smoothly.
+This does look nice but to stop at the right time can get tedious for the player in my experience.

 {% highlight csharp %}
 //index is the triangulation table index